mayukh18/mayukh18.github.io/index.md

 ## Hi there!

 I am **Mayukh Bhattacharyya**.
 I am a Software Engineer with 4 years of experience at companies like Samsung and Applied Materials.
-Currently I am pursuing my Master's degree at Stony Brook University - SUNY.
+Currently I am pursuing my Master's degree at SUNY Stony Brook University.
+Most recently I interned at Snap Inc where I worked on recommendation systems.

 My expertise and interests lie at the juncture of Machine Learning and Software Development.
 I have developed applications running on minimalistic Linux OS supporting display devices, complex computer